Freddyreza53/example-ui-builder-rest-component/article_part2.md

 3. The `FETCH_TABLE_SUCCESS` handler updates the state of our component with `updateState()`
 4. Because the state was updated, our component rerenders - this time, with `state.list` = *Array(2)*, or whatever records were returned from the ServiceNow REST API.

 In later articles, we'll do more styling, but for now, let's just slap it on the DOM.
-In the view component, we'll destructure state.list, and then evaluate code in the return statement to map through it and render a simple `<div>` for each item.
+In the view component, we'll destructure `state.list`, and then evaluate code in the return statement to map through it and render a simple `<div>` for each item.

 <img src="images/Action_Handlers_9.png" alt="The code for the view component, updated to map through and display the elements in state.list"/>